Pigi-bytes/PigiTube/README.md

     - Use [VLC](https://www.videolan.org/vlc/)
-    - There are probably other options, but I don't have the money for a mac and especially never will I use this horrible OS.
+    - There are probably other options, but I don't have the money for a mac and especially never use it.
     - I have too little experience with penguin OS to talk about it, I'm sure if I say something wrong about it, they'll find me and beat me up with metal pipes.

 - flux 1 (audio)